-- Must have an eviction notice or be currently homeless.
+- Have an eviction notice or be currently homeless.

-- Must have a signed lease or a lease ready to sign if approved for assistance.
+- Have a signed lease or a lease ready to sign if approved for assistance.

 - Below 200% of federal poverty guidelines.

-- Current resident of Stearns, Benton, Sherburne, or Wright County-we cannot assist individuals looking to move from another county into the four counties listed.
+- Current resident of Stearns, Benton, Sherburne, or Wright County-we cannot assist individuals moving in or out of the four county service area.

-Verifications will be requested if you meet the program guidelines.
-A Housing Counselor will review your information and schedule an appointment if eligibility guidelines are met.
+A Housing Counselor will contact you and schedule an appointment if eligibility guidelines are met.